JonasUJ/iosgame/README.md

 # iosgame
+*WORK IN PROGRESS*
-Some iOS game, made with Pythonista
+Some iOS game, the name is temporary.
+Made with Pythonista